The Best Way to Unclog A Toilet When Nothing Works

 when-to-unclog-a-toilet-when-nothing-works

 A toilet plunger has a long cup and a rubber cup at the front.
-It uses a suction and pumping action to unclog a toilet.
+It uses suction and pumping action to unclog a toilet.

 2. How to Unclog a Toilet With a Toilet Snake